Connect your client applications to ZDM Proxy

 On this page, we explain how to connect your client applications to a Cassandra cluster.
 We then move on to discuss how this process changes when connecting to a ZDM Proxy.
 We conclude by describing two sample client applications that serve as real-world examples of how to build a client application that works effectively with ZDM Proxy.

-You can use the provided sample client applications, in addition to your own, as a quick way to validate that the deployed ZDM Proxy is reading and writing data from the expected Origin and Target clusters.
+You can use the provided sample client applications, in addition to your own, as a quick way to validate that the deployed ZDM Proxy is reading and writing data from the expected origin and target clusters.

-DataStax drivers
+DataStax-compatible drivers

-Connecting DataStax drivers to Cassandra
+Connect drivers to Cassandra

-Perhaps the simplest way to demonstrate how to use the DataStax drivers to connect your client application to a Cassandra cluster is an example in the form of some sample code.
-But there’s a bit of a problem: the DataStax drivers are independent projects implemented natively in the relevant programming language.
+Perhaps the simplest way to demonstrate how to use the drivers to connect your client application to a Cassandra cluster is an example in the form of some sample code.
+But there’s a bit of a problem: the drivers are independent projects implemented natively in the relevant programming language.

 This approach offers the benefit of allowing each project to provide an API that makes the most sense for the language or platform on which it’s implemented.
 Unfortunately it also means there is some variation between languages.
 With that in mind, the following pseudocode provides reasonable guidance for understanding how a client application might use one of the drivers.